jayantpendharkar/G4RadiationDosimeterSRE/README.md

 ![detgeom](https://github.com/jayantpendharkar/G4RadiationDosimeterSRE/blob/master/dosi_detgeom.png)

 ## What I did ...
-Markup :	1.
-Created Detector geometry
+1. created detector geometry
+   i. regulated the elements of the detector
 2. analysis using iDL and R

- Markup : 1.
-A numbered list
-              1. A nested numbered list
-              2. Which is numbered
-          2. Which is numbered